Claims Analytics in Healthcare: Benefits and Use Cases

 Decrease days in accounts receivable (AR)

-The RBMA has established 60 days in AR as the acceptable maximum, but that varies by practice type.
+Acceptable days in A/R vary by specialty.
+The RBMA has established 60 days in A/R as the acceptable maximum, but that varies by practice type.
 For example, the American Academy of Family Physicians recommends that claims stay in AR for no more than 30 to 40 days.

-Claims analytics helps to reduce days in AR by minimizing the number of issues in submitted claims.
-When claims are cleaner, they go through processing faster, and the practice receives payment sooner.
+Claims analytics helps to reduce days in A/R by minimizing the number of issues in submitted claims.
+Patients and payers are more willing to pay the initial bill.

 Improve productivity by reducing manual spreadsheet work

-If you've been resisting claims analytics automation due to the up-front cost, consider how much you'd spend doing the same thing manually.
-Manual spreadsheet work requires hours of attention from team members who could spend that time on tasks that directly generate revenue.
+If you've been resisting claims analytics automation due to the up-front cost, consider how much you spend analyzing claims manually.
+Manual spreadsheet work requires hours of attention from team members.
+Because of its labor-intensive nature, this task tends to get overlooked.
+That means more denials and more revenue lost.

 Automation does the data collection, sorting, and processing for you.
 It presents valuable insights in visually digestible formats, allowing you to identify and act on issues quickly.